Jonontop/kroky-library/readme.md

 ## Overview

-The Kroky Library is a Python package designed to [provide a brief description of what your library does].
+The Kroky Library is a Python package designed to help you select meal true code for easier customization (auto meal selection) and auto login.
 This documentation provides an overview of the library's functionality, installation instructions, and usage examples.

 ## Installation